 4. Include work samples of artists.
 See Preparation of Work Samples for instructions on preparing work samples/support materials.
 Reminder: If you are featuring an artist on one of the NHSCA Rosters- NH Artist Roster, Arts in Health Care Directory, or the Traditional Arts & Folklife Listing, you may print out their entry and submit with the application.

 5. Include with your first set (original signed application):

-B) Balance sheet with profit and loss statement for most recently completed fiscal year.
+B) Board-approved financial statement for most recently completed fiscal year.

-FIRST-TIME nonprofit organization applicants only (municipalities and schools are exempt from this requirement):
+FIRST-TIME nonprofit organization applicants only (municipalities and schools are exempt from these requirements):

 6. Include a self-addressed stamped envelope for any materials that you would like to have returned.